 No matter what’s causing your psoriasis or how minor or severe your symptoms may be, you have options for relief at Integrated Dermatology of Waterbury.

 Yes.
 At Integrated Dermatology of Waterbury, you can meet with Dr. Cheng, a board-certified dermatologist who provides the most innovative psoriasis treatments.
 After evaluating your skin and talking with you about your psoriasis symptoms, Dr. Cheng can get you started on treatment, which may include:

 You may also be a candidate for biologic drugs.
 This advanced type of psoriasis treatment, given via injections or intravenous (IV) infusion, involves targeting a very specific part of your immune system.

 Biologics block your T-cell function, as well as certain proteins, so your psoriasis symptoms gradually start to improve.
-In any case, Dr. Alter spends time evaluating you to ensure you’re getting the best type of psoriasis treatment for your specific condition.
+In any case, Dr. Cheng spends time evaluating you to ensure you’re getting the best type of psoriasis treatment for your specific condition.